 When a VR counselor considers services for wound care that is a result of a surgery directly associated with a VR-sponsored surgery, the VR counselor discusses with the treating surgeon whether intervention is needed urgently.
 If it is not, the VR counselor requests that the LMC review the case on a priority basis.
 The VR counselor informs the LMC, the VR Supervisor, the MSC, and the program specialist for physical disabilities of the status of the case, but does not delay services needed to promote the healing of the wound.

-Wound care that involves an uncertain prognosis, such as abscess or infection, requires review by the LMC, consultation with the VR Manager, and approval by the State Medical Director prior to authorizing treatment.
+Wound care that involves an uncertain prognosis, such as abscess or infection, requires review by the LMC, consultation with the VR Manager, and consultation with the State Medical Director prior to authorizing treatment.

 …